 - VM restart

-During these processes, deployed applications are not accessible (the downtime duration depends on the cloud provider execution time for snapshots/restore operations).
+During these processes, Docker applications may not be accessible (the downtime duration depends on the cloud provider execution time for snapshots/restore operations).

 Before starting a backup, all the application data will be copied to this new disk, on which the snapshot will be subsequently executed.
 In this way, the application will be accessible during the snapshot creation and no shutdown of the VM will be required.